danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 Based on what you see/experience on the screen, describe:

-- **What** are the instructions/rules to play the game?
+- **What** are the instructions/rules for playing the game?
 - Tofu is constructed as a class, and each tofu is an object instance.
 Can you **describe the properties of tofus and their behaviors**?
-- Can you **describe the algorithmic procedures and sequences of the game** with the following components: tofus, the pacman, keypress events, movements
+- Can you **describe the algorithmic procedures and sequences of the game** using the following components: tofu, Pacman, keypress events, movements?

 **Further questions to think about:**
-- **How** to add tofu continuously in the screen and what's the condition?
+- **How** to add tofu continuously in the screen and what's the condition? [winnie: see Loren's query /g]
-- **How to check** if the pacman has eaten the tofu?
+- **How do you check** if Pacman has eaten the tofu?
-- Under what conditions the game will be ended?
+- Under what conditions will the game end?

 **MAPPING with the source code**
 - **Map** some of the findings/features from the speculation that you have done with the source code.
 Which block of code relates to your findings?
-- Can you **identify** the part/block of code that responds to the elements that you have speculated on earlier?
+- Can you **identify** the part/block of code that responds to the elements that you speculated about above?
-- Identify the syntax and function that you might not know and check out on p5.js reference site: https://p5js.org/reference/
+- Identify the syntaxes and functions that you are unfamiliar with, and check out the p5.js reference site: https://p5js.org/reference/

 ## Source Code

-The source code is divided into two, one with all the core functions in "sketch.js", and the other "Tofu.js"" that specifies the class/object relationship.
-Sometimes it can help to give a clearer overview if you separate the program into different functions and files.
-You can imagine an additional js file is just a continuation of your core sketch, therefore you don't have to repeatedly write the `function setup()` or `function draw()` in the new files (imagine your program will become longer and more complex, so you might have more than 2 js files to hold the program together).
+The source code is divided in two, one part with all the core functions, "sketch.js," and the other "Tofu.js" that specifies the class/object relationship.
+Sometimes subdividing the program into various functions and files can help provide clarity.
+You can understand an additional js file to be a continuation of your core sketch, therefore you don't have to repeatedly write `function setup()` or `function draw()` in the new files (when your programs become longer, and more complex, you might have more than two js files to hold the program together).
 To enable the two js files in a program, you need to add the following into the index.html file:

 ```html
   <script language="javascript" type="text/javascript" src="sketch.js"></script>